Getting Long-Term Disability (LTD) Benefits for PTSD

 PTSD can leave a person in fear of outbursts or panic attacks; it can cause a lack of sleep and a lack of focus.
 Moreover, it can lead to severe bouts of depression and extreme anxiety.
 You are more likely to make mistakes at work when you have not had adequate sleep and cannot focus on your tasks.
-Additionally, your job performance will suffer when you are constantly in fear of reliving your past trauma, and it could lead you to missing certain tasks entirely.
+Additionally, your job performance will suffer when you are constantly in fear of reliving your past trauma, and it could lead you to miss certain tasks entirely.

 Certain jobs may have more stimuli that could affect you and trigger flashbacks or outbursts.
 However, even mundane moments throughout the day can trigger the symptoms of PTSD.

 It is important to document your symptoms, both at home and at work.
 This will help later when you need to submit evidence as part of your long-term disability claim.
-Nevertheless, LTD benefits would allow you get the treatment you need without having to worry about your income.
+Nevertheless, LTD benefits would allow you to get the treatment you need without having to worry about your income.

 How Chisholm Chisholm & Kilpatrick Can Help You with Your LTD Claim

 If you are suffering from PTSD and need help filing or appealing a long-term disability claim, the legal team at Chisholm Chisholm & Kilpatrick is ready to assist you.
 Filing for LTD benefits is a complex process and one that can be more difficult when you suffer from PTSD, especially if your condition is affecting your concentration.
-Our attorneys understand the difficulties you face and want to alleviate as much of it as they can.
+Our attorneys understand the difficulties you face and want to alleviate as much of them as they can.

 Our long-term disability attorneys will review your long-term disability policy and determine the best evidence to submit to your insurance company to prove your disability.
 Every policy has a definition of disability that you must prove you meet.
 PTSD claims are routinely denied by insurance companies, so it is vital to include the best evidence from the beginning to prove why you cannot work and need these benefits.

 Additionally, the long-term disability lawyers at CCK have over three decades of experience with ERISA law, which governs group policies.
 If you have an LTD policy through your employer, it is ERISA governed, which means it comes with its own set of stringent rules and strict deadlines.
-For example, under ERISA you cannot submit new evidence after the appeal stage.
+For example, you cannot submit new evidence under ERISA after the appeal stage.
 An ERISA attorney from CCK will know how to avoid missteps with group policies to ensure that you receive the benefits you deserve.

 Suffering from PTSD is emotionally taxing and frustrating, especially when you have to deal with your insurance company regarding an LTD claim.
-Our legal team here at Chisholm Chisholm & Kilpatrick understand this.
+Our legal team here at Chisholm Chisholm & Kilpatrick understands this.
 We will act as a point of contact between you and your insurance company.
 Moreover, we keep track of all deadlines and adhere to all rules pertaining to your policy to avoid any potential lapses.